nick-poole/savannaltenor.me/README.md

 ## Commit Log

+7/5/23

+- BRANCH w3c: CSS/Javascript Changes made for W3C validation

+   1. Removed duplicate variables and css comments
+   2. Fix navigation link activation on scroll
+         - Updated `main.js` to properly activate the navigation links when scrolling past their corresponding sections.
+The issue with `sectionLink` being null is resolved by iterating over the navigation links directly and checking the `href` attribute against the current section's `id`.

 7/4/23

-- BRANCH w3c: HTML Changes made for w3c validation
+- BRANCH w3c: HTML Changes made for W3C validation

    1. Fixed broken LMSW link in header
    2. Refactor HTML structure for improved accessibility
    3. Fix image dimensions in HTML markup
    4. Replaced `<section>` tags with `<div>` tags for appropriate sections.
    5. Updated filepaths to use relative paths for improved flexibility.
    6. Removed the "action" attribute from the `<form>` tag since form submission is handled by email.js.
    7. Removed the `type/text` attribute from the script tags for JavaScript resources.
    8. Set a valid value for the "cols" attribute of the `<textarea>` tag (cols="40").
    9. Removed html comments
    10. Changed the loading attribute to `lazy/eager`for select images.

 5/9/23